 Recently gaining momentum is the notion that it could be beneficial to incorporate picture exchange with core vocabulary in a low-tech AAC system for non-verbal children who are not functional communicators.
-This seminar will introduce the Core Vocabulary Exchange System™ (CVES™).
-Participants will learn how CVES™ addresses these concerns of parents, educators and therapists by providing a means for children to transition to a more comprehensive communication system.
-Participants will leave this seminar with the knowledge and an approach to successfully implement a comprehensive, low-tech AAC program.
+This seminar will introduce the Core Vocabulary Exchange System™ (CVES™), which incorporates picture exchange with core vocabulary to teach functional communication skills.
+Participants will learn how to use CVES™ as a language teaching tool to help students move beyond simple requests or labeling, such as “I want” or “I see.”

 Those attending this seminar will learn how to: